The 5 Shortest Mountains in the World

 Home to the Himalayas, the world’s highest mountain range, including Mt.
 Everest, the tallest mountain in the world, China is apparently also home to the world’s shortest mountain, at least by some standards.

 Well-hidden in the most uninspiring location for such a title holder, a secluded field near the city of Shouguang, Jingshan Mountain rises to a staggering 60 centimeters, almost 15,000 smaller than Mt.
-Everest and one meter shorter than the human average height, and as such, climbable by solely one step.
+Everest and one meter shorter than the human average height, and as such, climbable by a single step.

-Before you refer to this supposedly insignificant 0.6-meter-tall rock as a joke, its classification as a mountain has been challenged in the past multiple times, yet, when local authorities dug deep around in order to determine its exact height, they couldn’t find its base, implying that the rock which protrudes above ground is only the tip of a far larger iceberg.
-Nowadays, due to its protected status it’s strictly forbidden to dig around it as well as constructing any kind of building in its proximity.
+Before you refer to this supposedly insignificant 0.6-meter-tall rock as a joke, its classification as a mountain has been challenged in the past multiple times.
+Yet, when local authorities dug deep to determine its exact height, they couldn’t find its base, implying that the rock which protrudes above ground is only the tip of a far larger iceberg.
+Nowadays, due to its protected status, it’s strictly forbidden to dig around it as well as construct any kind of building in its proximity.

 Jingshan at its fullest glory, partly concealed by the surrounding crops